awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-point-cloud-object-tracking.md

 **Assistive Labeling Tools**
 Ground Truth helps workers annotate 3D point clouds faster and more accurately using UX, machine learning and computer vision powered assistive labeling tools for 3D point cloud object tracking tasks\.
 The following assistive labeling tools are available for this task type:
-+ **Label autofill** – When a worker adds a cuboid to a frame, that cuboid is automatically added to all frames in the sequence\.
-These autofilled labels automatically adjust as the worker manually adjusts annotations for the same object\.
-For more information, see **Label interpolation** in the next bullet point\.
++ **Label autofill** – When a worker adds a cuboid to a frame, a cuboid with the same dimensions and orientation is automatically added to all frames in the sequence\.
 + **Label interpolation** – After a worker has labeled a single object in two frames, Ground Truth uses those annotations to interpolate the movement of that object between those two frames\.
 + **Bulk label management** – Workers can add, delete, and rename annotations in bulk\.
   + Workers can manually delete annotations for a given object before or after a frame\.
 For example, a worker can delete all labels for an object after frame 10 if that object is no longer located in the scene after that frame\.